huijing/slides/moz-roadshow-2017/README.md

 And these layouts are a demonstration of what Flexbox can do out-of-the-box.
 They are not hacks.
 These are native options that we have when it comes to designing our layouts.

 So I used some supplementary CSS features in the earlier examples, namely `calc()` and `object-fit`.
 Support for these properties is pretty decent.
 And they will only continue to get better in the near future.
-Honestly, the evergreen browser is one of the best things to happen to the web.
+Honestly, the evergreen browser model is one of the best things to happen to the web.

 ### CSS Grid